gwallison/openFF-build/README.md

 ** BETA **

 - added Reportable Quantities for all bgCAS that have them.
-The field added is named "rq_lbs".
+The field added is named `rq_lbs`.
 This value is NaN if the bgCAS is not on the list.
 (Added Aug 14, 2022)
 - Cleaned up the bgCAS that were not striped of trailing spaces.
 - Using new comptox batch cleanup routines.
 Old EPA names are no longer available, but IUPAC name now included.
-- bgLatitude and bgLongitude are now replaced with state-derived values when errors are detected in the FracFocus versions of those varibales.
+- `bgLatitude` and `bgLongitude` are now replaced with state-derived values when errors are detected in the FracFocus versions of those varibales.
-    The field "bgLocationSource" indictates where the bg values come from.
+    The field `bgLocationSource` indictates where the bg values come from.
+    Also added `stLatitude` and `stLongitude`, the state version of those location data.
-- added "bgFederalWell" and "bgNativeAmericanLand" that is derived from the PADUS-3 data set
+- added `bgFederalWell` and `bgNativeAmericanLand` that is derived from the PADUS-3 data set

 ** VERSION 15 **

+- Current download: July 2022

 - Revamp location cleanup: require curation of State-County|Name-Number combinations so that ALL bgStateName/CountyName values are consistent with